 Dandelions are one of those things I look forward to seeing each spring.
 Some of you may have them right now.
 Ordinarily, we would have them already popping out around here, but at the moment we are buried in endless winter.
 I digress.
-And envy you.
+And envy those of you who are to the dandelion stage.

 If you are at all interested in wild foraging, then this needs to be on your beginning list, and should be a staple for your list of gatherings.
 Let’s face it, finding dandelions isn’t hard.
 Granted, finding ones that are in herbicide and chemical-free zones might be a little difficult.
 So be careful there.